 |PORTUG 468||Survey of Brazilian Literature since 1890||3|

 All graduate students who are candidates for an M.A. degree in this department must take a minimum of two graduate-level courses in Spanish and/or Portuguese for credit each semester, exclusive of Independent Reading courses and audited courses.
+A student who is not in compliance with this requirement is not making good progress toward the degree, and will therefore be deemed not in good academic standing.
+Advisors should be aware that only the departmental committee, on the favorable recommendation of the Graduate Studies Committee, may grant exemptions.

 Satisfactory progress depends on: maintaining a GPA of at least 3.0, adhering to the rule whereby students must take two courses within the department (or have the rule waived by petition), and fulfilling all academic requirements.
 Students who are not in good standing will not be given sections to teach as TAs, and those whose GPA goes below 3.0 are put on academic probation.
 If a semester of 3.0 is not attained during the subsequent semester, the student may be dismissed from the program.